Kuma-class cruiser: In service modifications

 From 1933-1934, the ships were renovated with a modified superstructure, replacing the canvas sides of the bridge with steel plate, and building a rangefinder tower behind the bridge was with either an 11.5 ft or 13 ft rangefinder.
 Kiso was also given anti-rain caps on her two forward stacks, which gave her a unique appearance.

 By 1941, the 8-cm Type 3 guns were replaced by a twin-mount Type 96 25 mm AA guns, and the 6.5 mm machine guns were upgraded to 13.2 mm.
 All of the ships in the Kuma class were progressively upgraded during the Pacific War.
 The modifications varied from vessel to vessel, but consisted of removing the aircraft catapult and at least one of the main 140-mm turrets, and replacing with twin or triple-mount Type 96 25-mm anti-aircraft guns.
 From 1943-1944, Kiso and Tama were given a twin turret with 12.7 cm/40 Type 89 naval guns.
 Kiso, Tama and Kitakami were the only in the class to receive radar.

 In August 1941 Ōi, Kitakami and Kiso were to undergo a conversion to torpedo cruisers to form a special torpedo attack squadron, but not enough Type 92 quadruple torpedo mounts were available so only the first two were converted, both ships three aft turrets were replaced by ten quadruple torpedo mounts, five per side, with a total of 40 torpedoes.
 In August 1942, they were modified into fast transports, with all of the torpedo tubes removed and replaced by Daihatsu class landing craft, with depth charge racks and two Type 96 triple-mount anti-aircraft guns.

 After Kitakami was damaged in 1944, she was converted into a kaiten carrier, with all of her armament removed, and replaced by two Type 89 single gun turrets (fore and aft), a total of 67 Type 96 anti-aircraft guns(12 triple, 31 single), two depth charge racks and eight Model 1 Kaiten.
 Removal of the aft turbine engines reduced her speed to 23 knots.

-Ships in class
+Ships History

 Five vessels were built in the Kuma class.
 Only one (Kitakami) survived the Pacific War.